0SINTr/osintr/README.md

 ## Planned Upgrades

 - More data sources from quality API providers.
-- Phone number and company search capabilities.
+- More phone number and company search avenues.
 - Recursive web scraping for deeper analysis.
+- Optimizing the code overall.

 ---